-The use of Progressive Web Apps (PWAs) is expected to skyrocket through 2020, to the point where leading research and advisory company Gartner is predicting that come next year they’ll replace 50% of general-purpose, consumer-facing mobile apps.
+The use of Progressive Web Apps (PWAs) is continuing to grow, to the point where leading research and advisory company Gartner is predicting that come next year they’ll replace 50% of general-purpose, consumer-facing mobile apps.

 Forrester Consulting found that last year the majority of worldwide web traffic had shifted to mobile devices.
 While these interactions have long been supported by existing technologies, PWAs are set to vastly expand this customer interaction, keeping pace with consumer expectations of lightning fast, app-like browsing experiences.